HalilDeniz/DNSWatch/Readme.md

 - Display DNS requests with their corresponding source and destination IP addresses.
 - Optional verbose mode for detailed packet inspection.
 - Save the results to a specified output file.
-- Filter DNS traffic by specifying a victim IP address.
+- Filter DNS traffic by specifying a target IP address.
 - Filter DNS traffic by specifying specific domains.
 - Analyze DNS types (optional).
 - Support for DNS over HTTPS (DoH) (optional).